krother/speech_projects/en/workouts/critical_questions.md

 A series of 7 educational challenges that help you to improve your communication skills.

-I'd prefer to call it a *workbook*, except that such a book does not exist.

 ## Why are you doing a workout on critical questions?

 I find asking and answering difficult questions helps to improve my **critical thinking** skills.
-Also I find myself in Q & A situations frequently in *teaching* and *community building*.
+Also I find myself frequently in Q & A situations while *teaching* and *building communities*.

 ## What are the 7 projects?